robertdj/RDP/README.md

 The C++ code is based on [a Gist from TimSC](https://gist.github.com/TimSC/0813573d77734bcb6f2cd2cf6cc7aa51).
-At the time of implementation the code in the Gist is released under CC0.
+At the time of implementation the code in the Gist was released under CC0.
 This makes it [compatible with the GPL](https://www.gnu.org/licenses/license-list.en.html#GPLCompatibleLicenses) – as is required for compiled code linking against R.